Caviar

 The rarest and most expensive form of caviar comes from the critically endangered beluga sturgeon that swims in the Caspian Sea.

-Caviar or caviare is a food consisting of salt-cured roe of the family Acipenseridae.
+Caviar or caviare is a food consisting of salt-cured roe of the family Acipenseridae (sturgeon).
 Caviar is considered a delicacy and is eaten as a garnish or spread.
 Traditionally, the term caviar refers only to roe from wild sturgeon in the Caspian Sea and Black Sea (beluga, ossetra and sevruga caviars).
 The term caviar can also describe the roe of other species of sturgeon or other fish such as paddlefish, salmon, steelhead, trout, lumpfish, whitefish, or carp.

 The roe can be fresh (non-pasteurized) or pasteurized, which reduces its culinary and economic value.

 Terminology

+The term caviare or caviar was first introduced into the English language in the late 16th century and appears to have been borrowed contemporaneously from a number of European languages, including French cavial, Italian caviale, Portuguese caviar, and Spanish cabial, all of which are derived from Turkish خاویار khāvyār, or Greek khaviari.
+The ultimate origin of the word is uncertain; Wilhelm Eilers proposes a contraction of خایه دار "egg-bearing" originally in reference to the sturgeons.
+Up to the 17th century, archaic spellings included chauiale, cavery, and cauiarie, and as early as 1625, it was becoming a three-syllable word, with the final "e" being dropped in speech.
+In Russian, the term for caviar is икра ikra, once common in English of the 16th and 17th centuries loaned as ikary.

-According to the Food and Agriculture Organization of the United Nations (FAO), roe from any fish not belonging to the family Acipenseridae are not caviar, but "substitutes of caviar".
+According to the Food and Agriculture Organization of the United Nations (FAO), roe from any fish not belonging to the family Acipenseridae is not caviar, but "substitutes of caviar".
 In contrast, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) defines caviar more broadly, covering the processed roe of all species within the order Acipenseriformes, which includes both sturgeons and paddlefish.

 The term caviar is sometimes used to describe dishes that are perceived to resemble caviar, such as "eggplant caviar" (made from eggplant) and "Texas caviar" (made from black-eyed peas).

-The term caviare or caviar was first introduced into the English language in the late 16th century and appears to have been borrowed from a number of European languages at the same time, including French cavial, Italian caviale, Portuguese caviar, and Spanish cabial, all of which are ultimately derived from Persian khāvyār (خاویار).
-Up to the 17th century, archaic spellings included chauiale, cavery, and cauiarie, and as early as 1625, it was becoming a three-syllable word, with the final "e" being dropped in speech.
-In Russian, the term for caviar is ikra (икра), a term that was used in the English language in the 16th and 17th centuries as ikary.